mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Collaborate on viable solutions rather than looking for requirements

+ > “Opinion is really the lowest form of human knowledge.
+It requires no accountability, no understanding.
+The highest form of knowledge… is empathy, for it requires us to suspend our egos and live in another’s world.
+It requires profound purpose larger than the self kind of understanding.” ― Bill Bullard

 A software developer is primarily a problem solver who utilizes technology to implement a solution.
 Developers are fantastic at educating themselves on technology and project methodologies; however, decomposing a problem and being able to distill what is important from what is not will enable a good developer to become a great one.
 You should spend as much time in the problem space as you do in the solution space.

 Just as a useful model is derived over a series of iterations, so too must a problem space be refined to reveal the true intent behind a stakeholder’s vision.
 Listening and drawing the why as well as the what and when from stakeholders is a skill that developers should practice just as they practice coding katas.